-In CEPT countries there is nominally an allocation to amateurs based on Footnote EU17** of 3400-3410MHz for the Amateur Service.
-Unfortunately as the map shows this is not universal.
+In CEPT countries there is an allocation to amateurs based on the ECA Table of 3400-3410MHz (aka 3.4GHz or 9cm) for the Amateur Service.
+The band supports terrestrial and EME operations, as well as satellite and ATV developments.
+Unfortunately as the map shows implementation is not yet universal.
+In Germany & Israel 3400-3475MHz is available to amateurs (and was in the UK until the allocation was reduced to 3400-3410 in 2015).

-In other ITU regions the amateur allocations are wider and also include a 3400-3410MHz bi-directional allocation for the Amateur Satellite Service.
+In ITU Regions 2&3 the Amateur Service have formal allocations, including a 3400-3410MHz bi-directional allocation for the Amateur Satellite Service.
 UKuG and RSGB are keen to promote harmonised 3400 usage/allocations and we hope this page will assist other amateurs and Societies.
-Included below is a copy of RSGB Paper B13 submitted to the Interim IARU-R1 Conference at Vienna in February 2007 which summarises the current position and promotes uptake.
+Included below are a number of resources which summarises the allocations position, and examples of current developments and activities.

 a secondary basis.
 In making assignments to other services, CEPT administrations are requested wherever possible to